di-sukharev/design-patterns/behavioral/README.md

 ## Visitor

-Visitor allows to add new features to a program without changing classes these features affect.
+Visitor allows adding new features to a program without changing classes these features affect.